 When objects have relationships with one object containing, for example, a Collection of another object, it is common to store a foreign key in the datastore representation to link the two associated tables.
 Moreover, it is common to define behaviour about what happens to the dependent object when the owning object is deleted.
 Should the deletion of the owner cause the deletion of the dependent object maybe?
-JPA 2.1 adds support for defining the foreign key for relation fields as per the following example
+JPA supports defining the foreign key for relation fields as per the following example or alternatively using XML